 The 2017 One Thousand Vines Cabernet Sauvignon is from a small very rocky vineyard in the hills near Silverado Resort and Spa, slightly below the boundary for the Atlas Peak sub-appellation.
 This wine is dark ruby in color; the bouquet is richly layered with aromas of blackberry, dark licorice, dark cherry and deeper into the aromatics, hints of tobacco smoke.
 The finish is slightly savory with earthy tannins complemented by bright higher toned red fruits and old cedar.
 The tannins show some density but are rounded in texture; there are no harsh edges here.
 Shawna ferments this wine in larger puncheons (one of the ways she manages the hillside tannins) and then the wine is aged in oak barrels.

 This property for the One Thousand Vines bottling used to be owned by former Beringer Winery CEO and President Mike Moone who also co-founded Luna Vineyards.
 He planted vines in 2010, primarily to Cabernet Sauvignon but also with a small amount of Cabernet Franc and Petite Verdot.
 He produced his first wine from the property in 2012 and eventually sold the land after the devastating fires in 2017.
+The current owners are Mark & Kim Scott.
 Shawna was already crafting the One Thousand Vines wine for Mike and when he moved from Napa Valley to La Quinta in Southern California, Shawna took over the brand and continues to make wines from this property.

 The 2017 Earthshine Cabernet Sauvignon is 100% varietal from a vineyard site on Atlas Peak, close to Stagecoach Vineyard.
 This wine is dark ruby in color with aromas of blackberry, dark cherry and blueberry.
 More aromas show as the wine opens with notes of lavender, old cedar, dried herbs and sage.
 This is a big mountain wine with layers of red and dark fruits; it is juicy and mouth watering with a long fruit filled finish anchored by chewy robust tannins.
 It also lingers with some notes of dried tobacco leaf and a light dustiness.